lyk125/home_surveillance/Readme.md

 # Notes and Features
 ---

-- By default the system processes a single video
+- By default the system processes 3 videos
 - To add your own IP camera simply add the URL of the camera to the SurveillanceSystem.py script within the Surveillance_System constructer method. ``` self.cameras.append(Camera.VideoCamera("http://192.168.1.48/video.mjpg")) ```
 - Faces that are detected are shown in the faces detected panel on the Home Surveillance Dashboard
 - The Dashboard allows you to configure your own email and push notification alerts (You'll need to download the instapush app and add your email address in the SurveillanceSystem.py script).